-Michigan House OKs bill allowing anonymous lottery winners
+Michigan House OKs allowing anonymous lottery winners

 Lansing — Michigan residents who win multi-state lotteries could remain anonymous under a bill moving through the Legislature.